khoin/DattorroReverbNode/README.md

 **Quote:** "Linear interpolation, or better yet, all-pass interpolation can be efficiently employed [to ...] the two indicated delay lines [...]"
 (1.3.7, p.
 665)

-**Decision:** No interpolation was employed.
+**Decision:** Linear interpolation was for excursion.

-**Rationale:** Although all-pass interpolation is inexpensive - one multiplication, two additions ([j.o.s.](https://ccrma.stanford.edu/~jos/pasp/First_Order_Allpass_Interpolation.html)), I've decided not to implementation those.
-This decision might be reverted in the future.
+**Rationale:** Although all-pass interpolation is also inexpensive - one multiplication, two additions ([j.o.s.](https://ccrma.stanford.edu/~jos/pasp/First_Order_Allpass_Interpolation.html)), I've decided to go with linear interpolation.
+Some artifacts are audible if you listen closely.

 ### 32 Sample Max Excursion